 Survey most clients and you’ll hear, “You never write, you never call, until it’s time for me to renew my contract.”
 Client communication processes ensure your clients feel valued.
 Documented processes need to exist for segmenting clients, managing data, communicating consistently with relevant messages, and delivering client loyalty programs.

-PROCESS 5: UPDATE YOUR MESSAGE
+PROCESS 5: FOCUS YOUR MESSAGE

 In addition to sales and marketing processes to drive net-new and cross-sell, you also need processes in place to continually update your message.
 Your message is the fuel for your Revenue Growth Engine™.
 Make sure to have documented processes to refresh your website, sales collateral, advertising, and social presence.